jhauret/eben/README.md

 ### Option 2: train your own model from scratch

-To train EBEN, run this command:

 ```train
 python train.py
 ```
 It will create/refresh `generator_retrained.ckpt` at the end of each epoch.

 ## Evaluation

-To evaluate EBEN on French Librispeech, run:

 ```eval
 python test.py